 Benefits of a Raw Dog Diet

 One of the most significant advantages of feeding dogs raw food is that it is the most natural and instinctive way dogs enjoy food: it’s very tasty, it has high water content and contains no processed ingredients.
-After few weeks on a biologically appropriate raw diet, physical benefits will become observable but the best pros of a raw dog diet happens under the hood.
+After a few weeks on a biologically appropriate raw diet, physical benefits will become observable but the best pros of a raw dog diet happen under the hood.

 No More Processed Foods